Changed Dates :: Failed Predictions

 Is indicating that God allowed the Bible to come down to us incorrectly really the best way to exonerate Russell's wrong teachings?
 Doesn't this raise more problems than it answers?

 In January 1876, Charles Russell read a copy of Barbour's publication Herald of the Morning.
 This explained that Jesus had returned invisibly in 1874, and the Rapture would occur in 1878.
-As the kingdom had not come to earth in 1874 as predicted by the Adventists, Barbour started to preach that it was only invisibly present in 1874, (exactly the same justification used years later by Rutherford to explain why the kingdom did not manifest itself in 1914).
-1878 was to be the year to fulfil many events, being 3 ½ years after 1874, based on Jesus 3 ½ year ministry.
-Russell was deeply affected by this and started to fund Barbour's publication, believing it would only be for two years.
+As the kingdom had not come to earth in 1874 as predicted by Second Adventists, Barbour started to preach that Jesus arrived invisibly in 1874, (exactly the same justification used years later by Rutherford to explain why the kingdom did not manifest itself in 1914.)
+Russell was deeply influenced by Barbour and started to fund Barbour's publication, believing his resurrection to heaven would be only two years away.

 "Expecting the Lord Jesus to come in 1878 to catch them up miraculously to be with him in heaven, some who had been Second Adventists (including Barbour) were disappointed when that miracle did not occur.
 Russell, though, "did not for a moment feel cast down," but "realized that what God had so plainly declared must some time have a fulfillment"; and he "wanted to have it just in God's time and way."